ha-rcacheC0/promises-practice-unsolved/exercises-info/01-Promise-constructor.md

 The **Promise()** constructor is primarily used to wrap functions that do not already support promises.

-The Promise can be in 1 of 3 state
+The Promise can be in 1 of 3 states

 - **pending**: initial state, neither fulfilled nor rejected.
 - **fulfilled**: meaning that the operation was completed successfully (resolved).